cosmos/cosmos-sdk/cmd/gaia/testnets/README.md

 ## Governance

 Governance is the process from which users in the Cosmos Hub can come to consensus on software upgrades, parameters of the mainnet or on custom text proposals.

-Governance is done through voting on proposals, which will be submitted by `Atom` holders on the mainnet.
+This is done through voting on proposals, which will be submitted by `Atom` holders on the mainnet.

-Some considerations about
+Some considerations about the voting process:

-- Voting is done by bonded Atom holders on a 1 bonded `Atom` 1 vote basis
+- Voting is done by bonded `Atom` holders on a 1 bonded `Atom` 1 vote basis
 - Delegators inherit the vote of their validator if they don't vote
 - **Validators MUST vote on every proposal**.
-If a validator does not vote on a proposal, they will be **partially slashed**.
+If a validator does not vote on a proposal, they will be **partially slashed**
 - Votes are tallied at the end of the voting period (2 weeks on mainnet).
-Each address can vote multiple times (paying the transaction fee each time), only the last casted vote will count.
+Each address can vote multiple times (paying the transaction fee each time), only the last casted vote will count
 - Voters can choose between options `Yes`, `No`, `NoWithVeto` and `Abstain` At the end of the voting period, a proposal is accepted if `(YesVotes/(YesVotes+NoVotes+NoWithVetoVotes))>1/2` and `(NoWithVetoVotes/(YesVotes+NoVotes+NoWithVetoVotes))<1/3`.
-It is rejected otherwise.
+It is rejected otherwise

 For more information about the governance process and how it works, please check out the Governance module [specification](https://github.com/cosmos/cosmos-sdk/tree/develop/docs/spec/governance).